briansmith/ring/BUILDING.md

 or later.
 This has been tested with version r16b of the NDK.

 Unpack the Android NDK somewhere and export `ANDROID_NDK` to point to the directory.
-Then make a build directory as above and run CMake like this:
+Then run CMake like this:

     cmake -DANDROID_ABI=armeabi-v7a \
           -DANDROID_PLATFORM=android-19 \
           -DCMAKE_TOOLCHAIN_FILE=${ANDROID_NDK}/build/cmake/android.toolchain.cmake \
-          -GNinja ..
+          -GNinja -B build

 Once you've run that, Ninja should produce Android-compatible binaries.
 You can replace `armeabi-v7a` in the above with `arm64-v8a` and use API level 21 or